Weakly asymmetric facilitated exclusion process

+as stated more precisely in \eqref{eq:discDelta} below.
+In contrast, in the setting of \cite{corwin2016open, parekh2017kpz}, the boundary parameter $\mu$ is scaled as $\mu\approx 1-\eps^2 A$.
+We will prove below that in our case, the appropriate scaling of the solution is different from \cite{corwin2016open, parekh2017kpz}: we will set $\mathcal Z_{t}^{\eps}(x) = \varepsilon^{-2}Z_{\varepsilon^{-4}t}(\varepsilon^{-2}x)$ for any macroscopic point $x$ and macroscopic time $t$ (with linear interpolation), and prove that starting from the step initial condition for the FASEP (\textit{i.e.}~empty initial condition for the half-line ASEP), $\mathcal Z_{t}^{\eps}(x)$ weakly converges as a continuous process (see Theorem \ref{thm:conv} for a precise statement) to the solution of the SHE where $\delta_0'$ is the derivative of the delta Dirac distribution at $0$.
 We also prove a similar statement for near-equilibrium initial conditions (Theorem \ref{t:cvneareq}), under the same scaling as in \cite{corwin2016open}.
-The SHE with Dirichlet boundary condition ($Z(t,0) = 0$) was already considered in \cite{parekh2019positive} in the context of directed polymer models, but only for another type of initial condition.
-Here the initial condition that we consider is very singular, this is the derivative of a delta function at $0$.
+The SHE with Dirichlet boundary condition ($\mc Z(t,0) = 0$) was already considered in \cite{parekh2019positive} in the context of directed polymer models, but only for another type of initial condition.
+Here the initial condition $\delta_0'$ that we consider is very singular.
 We provide a more precise definition of this stochastic PDE in Definition \ref{d:she} and prove existence and uniqueness of the solution in Proposition \ref{prop:existenceuniqueness} below.
 Dealing with this very singular initial condition is one of the main novelties of this paper.
-Eventually, our main result is therefore the following: the macroscopic fluctuations of the field of the first particles' positions in the weakly asymmetric FASEP are given (\textit{via} the Hopf-Cole transform) by the solution to the KPZ equation on the half-line $\mathbb R_+$, with initial condition being the derivative of a Dirac distribution, and with Dirichlet boundary condition at the origin.
+Eventually, our main result is therefore the following: the macroscopic fluctuations of the field of the first particles' positions in the weakly asymmetric FASEP \oo{or ASEP} are given (\textit{via} the Hopf-Cole transform) by the solution to the KPZ equation on the half-line $\mathbb R_+$, with initial condition being the derivative of a Dirac distribution, and with Dirichlet boundary condition at the origin.